Boards of Directors

 Individual board member assessment and development

-Greg works individually with board members to define the work they will do together.
+Greg works individually with board members.
 His work with individual board members is similar to his individual leadership work with a focus on enhancing the individual’s board member effectiveness.
 This work can prove especially useful to Board officers and committee heads.

-Rapport along with clear responsibilities, and accountability characterize strong working relationships between boards of directors and management.
+Rapport along with clear responsibilities, and accountability characterize strong working relationships between boards of directors and management, especially the CEO.
 Through interviews and process observations, Greg provides an analysis of the relationship.
-The analysis then facilitates fully leveraging the positive aspects of this relationship as well as identifying and correcting any problems
+The analysis then facilitates fully leveraging the positive aspects of this relationship as well as identifying and correcting any problems.